 Association president since: 2004

 • Having ended his career at FK Austria Wien, the 56-times capped international coached the Serbia and Monetenegro national team from 2001-03, and was elected as president of the Football Association of Montenegro (FSCG) in 2004, with his tenure including Montenegro's admission to FIFA and UEFA as an independent footballing nation in 2007.
+He was elected as a member of the FIFA Council in April 2017.

 Date of birth: 5 April 1962